-There are many great antivirus applications on the market, but if you want maximum protection that won’t interfere with your system in any way, you should consider using Bitdefender.
+There are many great antivirus applications on the market, and some offer maximum protection and won’t interfere with your system in any way.

 - Open the Settings app.
 You can do that quickly by using Windows Key + I shortcut.

 - Settings app will now appear.
 Go to the Update & Security section.

 - Now select the Troubleshoot from the menu on the left.
 Choose Windows Update from the list and click the Run the troubleshooter button.

 - The troubleshoot wizard will now guide you through the rest.

 If you keep getting Windows Update error 0x8007139f, you might be able to solve it simply by running the built-in troubleshooter.
 Windows has many built-in troubleshooters that can easily fix common problems automatically.